Consider fundamental questions about our own nature, and that of the world we live in

 In your first year, you'll gain a firm grounding in philosophy, learning how to study, think and write philosophically, and developing your skills in reasoning and argument.

 We'll introduce you to some of the central areas of philosophy and challenge you to form your own opinions about the bigger questions.
 You'll explore ethics, be introduced to the language of logic, and question the fundamental nature of reality.
 You'll consider questions about the nature of knowledge, how we get it, and whether we can be sure that we have it!
-You'll have the opportunity to cover philosophy from ancient Greece, to the 17th and 18th centuries, to the contemporary.
+You will have the opportunity to explore philosophical ideas via engagement with classic texts from the history of philosophy, as well as through contemporary discussions.

 In Beginning Philosophical Research, you will start developing as an independent researcher.
 As well as learning how to present your research in a traditional essay form, you will also learn how to present your research as a concise and engaging academic poster.